Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Greenwood recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Greenwood saw around 48 new homes approved annually over the past five financial years, totalling an estimated 242 homes.
-As of FY-26 so far, four approvals have been recorded.
-Between FY-21 and FY-25, an average of 2.1 people moved to the area per new home constructed, reflecting robust demand that supports property values.
-New homes were built at an average construction cost value of $304,000, below regional norms, indicating more affordable housing options for purchasers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Greenwood has seen around 50 new homes approved annually over the past five financial years.
+This totals an estimated 253 homes between FY-21 and FY-25.
+So far in FY-26, 16 approvals have been recorded.
+On average, 2 people move to the area per new home constructed over this period, reflecting robust demand that underpins property values.

 Frequently Asked Questions - Development